ARE WE PLAYING THE WRONG GAME?

 ...or when you’re doing it yourself.
 (Which partially explains why that pile of programs never fully work for you.)

 It’s taken me over a year to see it for myself because it’s so ingrained in our culture and ways of doing business.
 Not to mention how we do life!
-And I’m still untangling myself from the tentacles of the XY Economy™.
+And I’m still burning the bullshit by untangling myself from the tentacles of the XY Economy™.

 Because guess what — it’s not good enough.
 Not anymore.